 Transparency in the Family Court System

 You will see in these pages, and elsewhere, plenty of published cases on PA and family law in general.
-The Custody Minefield is a particularly excellent site, thoroughly recommended, as is the Transparency Project.
+The Custody Minefield is a particularly excellent site, thoroughly recommended.
 All family cases are, of course, fully anonymised.

 What you will notice though is that most of the published cases are from the Court of Appeal and the High Court.
 One of the reasons is that these cases should be followed in the County Court, although see this.
 Also, County Court decisions don’t have to be followed by any judge, not even other county court judges.
 This is a shame, because some of them are excellent.

 But the main reason STOPPA wants to see cases published is for the simple reason of transparency.
 In a modern western democracy this is surely a guiding principle.
 Higher courts have already shown that it is perfectly possible to anonymise cases and keep the identity of our children secret – all right and proper of course.
 So, let’s have this same openness in the County Courts.
 This has already been mooted by Munby LJ.

 Well, it could be because judges haven’t got the time to anonymise and publish their judgements.
 But surely a clerk could do this?
 There really is no great skill in anonymisation, and what skill there is could easily be taught by a judge to a clerk in half a day.
 Can such an important job be left to a clerk?
 Well, it depends on who the clerk is.
 If County courts could employ the same kind of clerk as is employed in the Magistrates’ Courts (ie a trained lawyer) STOPPA would have thought that this should easily be do-able.
 Yes, it’s a bit more expense for the ‘system’ but given the benefit, it’s surely worth it.